-Another individual who contributed to the American mental health movement was Dorothea Dix (1802-1887).
-While teaching women at the East Cambridge House of Correction in Massachusetts, Dix had her eyes opened to the terrible conditions these women faced.
+Massachusetts, Dix had her eyes opened to the terrible conditions these women faced.
 Dix also realized that a number of these women had some type of mental illness.
 She fought against the idea that those with mental illness could not improve or be helped.
-From this experience, she devoted her life to crusading for the improved treatment of the mentally ill.
+From this experience, she devoted her life to crusading for the improved treatment of people with mental illness.
 As part of this crusade, she visited every state east of the Mississippi River and testified before local and national legislatures.
 It is estimated that her work led to the establishment of some 40 mental hospitals in the United States and Europe.

-By the 1950s, there were a number of hospital facilities in the United States for those with mental illness.
+By the 1950s, a number of hospital facilities existed in the United States for those with mental illness.
 These were administered by both state governments and private organizations.
-This changed in the 1950s, as described in LENS: Closing Mental Hospitals in America.
+This changed in the 1950s as described in LENS: Closing Mental Hospitals in America.
 This was the result of both the development of psychiatric medications and a movement to switch to a more community-centered idea of mental health care.